Workplace safety signs and meanings are key parts of keeping your workplace safe from all sorts of hazards.

 Whether it’s general instructions, warnings, hazchem labels and danger signs, each one needs to be clearly visible and legible if people are to read, understand and follow them.

-That’s why signs use highly visual messages that can be easily identified, read, and understood – we’re talking big text, easy-to-understand images and colours that “pop”.
+That’s why signs use highly visual messages that can be easily identified, read, and understood – that means large, clear text, simple images, and bright, eye-catching colours.

 Of course, they only really work if people can see them clearly!